-Noise levels in the study area are considered low, with only the occasional passing vehicle on the adjacent Highway 10, or from distant timber harvest activity.
+Noise levels in the study area are considered low, with only the occasional passing vehicle on the adjacent Highway 10, or from distant timber harvest activity on adjacent commercial timber land.

 Future-Without Project Condition

 Due to the large expanse of private property in farms or commercial timber production, coupled with the conservation efforts of CAW, the current noise levels in the study area are expected to remain the same in the FWOP condition.